-Disability affects 18.5% of Australians, or 4.2 million people (Australian Bureau of Statistics, 2012), however there is limited research about disability in people of refugee-background and people seeking asylum in Australia (see
+AIHW, 2022), although there is limited research about disability in people of refugee-background and people seeking asylum in Australia (see

 Enabling Australia: Inquiry into the Migration Treatment of Disability.
 These changes effectively allowed humanitarian entrants with disability to settle in Australia.
-In clinical practice we have seen more children with disability subsequently.
+In clinical practice we have seen more children with disability subsequently, although

 RCH refugee fellows are available for advice if needed.
-This webpage is intended to provide useful links for healthcare providers working with people with disability, particularly those who arrived in Australia as refugees or asylum seekers.
+This webpage is intended to provide useful links for healthcare providers working with people with disability, particularly those who arrived in Australia as refugees or seeking asylum.
 More detailed websites on

-The National Disability Insurance Scheme (NDIS) is administered by the National Disability Insurance Agency (NDIA; an independent statutory agency).
-The NDIS will provide support to people with disability and their families and carers.
+National Disability Insurance Scheme (NDIS) is administered by the National Disability Insurance Agency (NDIA; an independent statutory agency).
+The NDIS provides support to people with disability and their families and carers who hold permanent residency or citizenship.
 Support is goal-oriented, with a focus on community participation and accessing mainstream supports.
-Culturally and linguistically diverse (CALD) community participation/access to NDIS has been low in the trial period (see
+Culturally and linguistically diverse (CALD) community participation/access to NDIS was low in the trial period (see